SamyMe/vimrc/README.md

 ###My .vimrc

-Before copying the vimrc, some packages and plugins need to be installed:
+Before copying the vimrc, some packages and plugins need to be installed, which you can do by executing the **copy.sh** script.

 Installing **vimx** for system clipboard handling
 ```bash